 We live in a 24-hour society that never shuts down.
 Just a few generations ago, most people lived in rural settings and sometimes literally “went to bed with the chickens, and got up with the chickens.”
 The workday was dawn to dusk, and without electric lights, bedtime was shortly after dark.

 Currently, we have nonstop entertainment and numerous choices of activities that can keep us up far too late into the night.
 As a result, many people are lucky to consistently get a good 6 hours of sleep every night.
-In addition, our forefathers engaged mostly in physical labor rather than sitting behind a desk all day, as many of us do.
+In addition, our forefathers mainly engaged in physical labor rather than sitting behind a desk all day, as many of us do.
 Thus, they were tired and able to sleep well when evening came.

 Chronic lack of sleep leads to ongoing fatigue, and it becomes a vicious cycle that can be hard to break.
 However, many of us would make the necessary sacrifices to get to bed early enough if we could experience what it feels like to go through a day without being plagued by fatigue.

-Sleep disorders such as sleep apnea, insomnia, or narcolepsy can all manifest fatigue as a symptom.
+Sleep disorders such as sleep apnea, insomnia, or narcolepsy can manifest fatigue as a symptom.
 Therefore, it is worth your time to ask your doctor to prescribe a sleep study to make a good diagnosis.

 Natural Solutions: Try to get seven to eight hours of sleep every night–including weekends.
 Be in bed at the same time every night, and set your alarm clock to wake you up at the same time each morning.
 This helps your circadian rhythm stay on schedule.
 In addition, your mattress should be comfortable, the room should be dark and cool, and your cell phone, digital devices, and television should be off.